catppuccin/gtk/README.md

 ## Flatpak
 > [!WARNING]
 > Flatpak is deprecated and we don't maintain it anymore.
-> We do not recommend themeing Flatpak with the theme.
+> We don't recommend themeing Flatpak with the theme.

 To allow flatpak to get access to the theme, type:
 ```bash